 But everything was not fine.
 As the people of England, Wales, Scotland and Northern Ireland went through their morning routines they were forced to do so with the news that Leave had won, by a slim margin but by a margin — the UK was going to leave the EU.
 Brexit was going to happen.
 It was really happening.

-We’re coming up to the three-year anniversary of the vote, three years in which the UK has bumbled from one crisis to the next without trying to work out what is going on or why.
+We’re now well past the three-year anniversary of the vote, three years in which the UK has bumbled from one crisis to the next without trying to work out what is going on or why.
 David Cameron immediately jumped ship, and the architects of Brexit refused to take control of the mess they created.
 Theresa May stepped into the breach as Prime Minister and proceeded to spend the next years isolating the government and making things even messier.
 May has since stepped down, her place in history as one of the UK’s least effective PMs assured.

 So, what now?
 The truth is that nobody really seems to know what is going on with Brexit.
 The UK is scheduled to leave, deal or no deal (as the ghost of Noel Edmonds cackles furiously at piles of dusty red boxes), on October 31, 2019, an apt day for what will surely be a horror show.
 By that time there will be a new Prime Minister, as the UK stumbles every closer to being led by Boris Johnson, Boris bleedin’ Johnson.
 What will happen with EU nationals living in the UK?
 Nobody knows.
 What will happen with the British economy?
 Nobody knows.
 The UK has had three years to work this all out, but funnily enough that good old British spirit and stiff upper lip didn’t seem to magically get the job done.